 Key takeaways from the digital safety speech by Josh Ochs

 - You are the manager of your own account.
 Every day, when you post online you can have fun but you can add or delete little parts of it and you can change your brand

 - Be your vibrant self online

 - Before you respond on Instagram or on email; ask yourself if this is Light, Bright and Polite™

-Valuable advice for kids who have younger siblings
+Valuable advice for students who have younger siblings

 If you have younger siblings, ask these 4 questions to keep them safe online: